kyma-project/kyma/components/function-controller/adr/2022-10-v1alpha2-templating.md

 "serverless.kyma-project.io/uuid": "98f05b9d-ecd1-4a70-96d6-5848ec4ed3a7",
 ```

+### old field for function metadata
+In v1alpha2 version we have `spec.template` field on root level which configures function pod metadata.
+This field will be copied/moved to `spec.templates.functionPod.metadata`.

 If we want to deal with Kubernetes Labels we should create a separate issue for implementing them and then decide if we want to allow overriding them.
 https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/